 Top-up kiosks can be used to add credit to your account to print and photocopy.
 These machines accept cash in British Stirling and card payments and do not give change.
 They are located outside the Sanctuary and on the lower level of the Atrium in the St Chad Building.
 You can also add credit via a credit or debit card using our web payment system.

 We offer all our students free Office 365 with the latest versions of Word, Excel, PowerPoint, Outlook and OneNote for up to 5 devices.
 Your licence lasts for the whole time you are enrolled at the university.

-We have a growing number of lectures being captured using our Panopto service; this is available on request through our Panopto technician.
+We have a growing number of lectures being captured using our Panopto service.

-Every student is allocated 750mb of network storage.
+Every student is allocated 1.2GB of network storage.
 This is backed up every night.
 You can access this anywhere on campus.